Join me!

 What’s Next for My Bulb Lawn?

 In the next couple of years, I will continue to learn what a bulb and wildflower lawn looks like as it starts to mature.
 A few more bulbs, a bit of seeding, and some clean up here and there to keep it tidy.
 That’s all this lawn needs.
-No water or mowing needed and still I get the most beautiful flowers for most of year.
+No water or mowing needed, and still I get the most beautiful flowers.

 You can never have too many bulbs.
-However many bulbs you think you’ve going to plant, double it, heck, triple it!
+However many bulbs you think you’re going to plant, double it, heck, triple it!
 You can’t get too many bulbs.

 So now, my next steps are really to do nothing, just as I’ve done for the rest of the year.
-Which is truly the dream from a regenerative gardening, chaos gardening, and permaculture standpoint.
+Which is truly the dream from a regenerative gardening standpoint.

-I’m going to let the garden naturalize, sit back in front of the fireplace, read some wonderful books, and expect to be wowed with flowers next spring!
+I’m going to let the garden naturalize, sit back in front of the fireplace, read some wonderful books, and expect to be wowed with even more flowers next spring!

 More Resources for Growing Bulbs This Fall